 3. Driving Licence

-4. Photo ID card issued by recognised Educational Institution such as your school, college and university.
+4. Photo ID card issued by recognised Educational institutions such as your school, college, and university.

 5. Bank debit/ATM card with your photo